oracle-livelabs/developer/ai-optimizer/explore/explore.md

 ### Objectives

 In this lab, you will:
-* Check the connection to your Oracle DB23ai
+* Set the connection to your Oracle DB23ai
 * Set your Oracle Cloud Infrastructure credentials for OCI connectivity
 * Configure the LLMs and embedding models you will use in the following labs
 * Test the *Chat* feature for the first time

-### Prerequisites (Optional)
+### Prerequisites

-*List the prerequisites for this lab using the format below.
-Fill in whatever knowledge, accounts, etc. is needed to complete the lab.
-Do NOT list each previous lab as a prerequisite.*

 This lab assumes you have:
-* An Oracle Cloud account
+* An Oracle Database 23ai up and running
-* All previous labs successfully completed
+* Completed the *Get Started* Lab

 ## Task 1: Check the DB connection